microsoft/VirtualClient/website/docs/workloads/hadoop/hadoop.md

 2. **Shuffle and Sort Phase:** The framework shuffles the intermediate key-value pairs, ensuring that all values associated with the same key are sent to the same reducer.

 3. **Reduce Phase:** Each reducer processes a subset of the sorted key-value pairs, producing the final globally sorted output.

+## Support for Java versions

+The Hadoop 3.3.x versions support Java 8 and Java 11.

+Adding the reference of the documentation here: [Supported Java Versions for Hadoop](https://cwiki.apache.org/confluence/display/HADOOP/Hadoop+Java+Versions)

 ## What is Being Measured?